jhudsl/Documentation_and_Usability/docs/07-reference_guides.md

 ### Is easy to find

 As with our other documentation sections, no matter how well they are crafted, they are no use if no one can find them.
+Make sure that a link to the reference guide is clear to find.

 ### Is searchable

+Users will be digging into your reference guide looking for a specific entry.
 Reference guides being alphabetical is a start.
 If you are able to make terms searchable that's even better, but at the very least, if your reference guide is visually easily able to be scanned, that can serve a similar function.